victorchimakanu/NEAR-Dev-NEWS/NEAR Dev NEWS #1.md

 # NEAR-Dev-NEWS #1
-### template

 Hello and welcome to NEAR Dev NEWS.
 The NEAR Blockchain is an open source operating system that empowers developers to build fully decentralized apps interoperable with any blockchain.

 This is a weekly summary of our Developer communities progress and technical updates.
 Want something mentioned?
 Tag us at [NEARDevHub] on Twitter or [send us a pull request].
 Want to get involved?
 [Fellowship].

-NEAR Dev NEWS is developed on [GitHub] and archives can be viewed at [x] .
+NEAR Dev NEWS is developed on [GitHub] and archives can be viewed at [x].
 If you find any errors in this week's issue, please submit a [PR].

 **Updates from NEAR DevHub**